Skip to content

 Using Data to Improve Displays

 Finally, use the data from your audits to refine your planograms.
-If Laksana.ai shows that a specific product is trending online but selling slowly in-store, your shelf audit and planogram basics check might reveal that it’s placed on the bottom shelf where nobody sees it.
-By combining digital sales data with physical shelf audits, you can optimize your retail space for maximum profit.
+If your online sales data shows a product trending but it's selling slowly in that same store, your shelf audit might reveal why: it's placed on the bottom shelf where nobody sees it.
+Combining digital sales data with physical shelf audits like this is how you optimise retail space for maximum profit.